IvanAnanev/github_trends/README.md

   1. Get a repository by name or ID;
   2. Get all repositories;
   3. Start sync with Github;
-    a.
-Force sync should reset the internal timer for automatic sync.
+    * Force sync should reset the internal timer for automatic sync.

 Provide us with the CLI client for this service, which uses the above-mentioned API.
 As an advanced level, build a simple SPA using ReactJS to work with yours API and do the same as CLI.